JoonasJaemsae/kafkajs_setup/README.md

 `rm -rf /tmp/kafka-logs /tmp/zookeeper /tmp/kraft-combined-logs`

-To delete all topics on Windows in a bulk, remove the contents of the folder ``C:\tmp``.
+To delete all topics on Windows in a bulk, delete the contents of the folder ``C:\tmp``.

 ## References: